Helping Workers Recover Their Rightful Compensation

 Even though you may not be a staff employee, contract workers have rights under federal and California state wage and hour laws.
 Call us about your circumstances, and we will review your situation and explain your rights under the law.

-A: The Fair Labor Standards Act (FLSA) states that every employee is guaranteed at least minimum wage.
+The Fair Labor Standards Act (FLSA) states that every employee is guaranteed at least minimum wage.
 California state law is even more protective of employees.
 The minimum wage as of January 2025 is $16.50 per hour.
 Any California employee being underpaid has the right to file a formal complaint and pursue a wage claim.

-A: Under California law, non-exempt employees are entitled to one 30-minute lunch break and two 10-minute paid breaks per 8 hours of continuous work.
+Under California law, non-exempt employees are entitled to one 30-minute lunch break and two 10-minute paid breaks per 8 hours of continuous work.
 You don’t have to take a lunch break, but an employer cannot deny you one during an 8-hour shift.
 If you are denied your lunch break or rest breaks, you have the right to pursue legal action for a workplace violation.
 It is illegal for employers to retaliate against you for bringing a workplace violation to their attention.

-A: According to the Industrial Welfare Commission Wage Orders, California employers must allow employees a 10-minute rest period per 4 hours of continuous work, or major fraction thereof.
+According to the Industrial Welfare Commission Wage Orders, California employers must allow employees a 10-minute rest period per 4 hours of continuous work, or major fraction thereof.
 The rest period should be towards the middle of the workday.
 If the employer fails to provide these break periods, the employer will pay the employee one hour at the employee’s regular pay rate for each workday that the periods of rest are not provided.

 If you believe that your employer violated the federal or California hourly wage laws, then you may be entitled to proper and immediate compensation and any applicable penalties.